mbj27/Topology-of-adolescent-mental-health/README.md

 4. Edge-type Analysis - Rich, Feeder and Local connections
 5. AHBA gene expression x Psychopathology connectivity PLS

 Expected demo run time: ~10 minutes.
-Mock datasets, a trained SOM and classifier, and intermediate data processing files are provided to allow functionality of scripts independently.
+Mock datasets, a trained SOM and classifier, and intermediate data processing files are provided.
 Note that all data in the demo is was generated randomly from normal/binomial distributions and does not have any affiliation with ABCD data.
 Participant pseudoidentifiers and associated data do not in any way correspond to real participants.

 ### Citation